 Megan McKee, Pitt Law '12, is currently an intern with Montreal's Social Justice Committee (SJC).
 She writes about the SJC's advocacy for corporate accountability in the extractive industries...

-, also known the Corporate Accountability of Mining, Oil, and Gas Corporations in Developing Countries Act.
+In May I began working for the Social Justice Committee (SJC) of Montreal as a corporate accountability intern.
+The SJC is an independent human rights organization promoting education and advocacy in the areas of global poverty and inequality.
+In terms of corporate accountability, the SJC is currently advocating for passage of Bill C-300, also known the Corporate Accountability of Mining, Oil, and Gas Corporations in Developing Countries Act.
 This private member's bill currently before the Canadian parliament seeks to create a mechanism that would allow for the filing of complaints against Canadian extractive companies operating in developing countries if they are believed to be in non-compliance with agreed upon international environmental and human rights standards.

 As July 22 marks the second annual Global Day of Action Against Open Pit Mining, and FAO Montreal has organized a march to commemorate the day, it seems appropriate to take a closer look at the Canadian mining industry and its actions abroad.
 Canada is home to over 75 percent of the world's largest mining and extraction companies.
 However, the existing mechanisms to ensure that these corporations, which receive support from the Government of Canada, act in compliance with international environmental best practices and with Canada's commitments to human rights, are toothless at best and non-existent at worse.